 The SIA recognised that the forest resources surrounding the communities [living within and adjacent to KUALA BARAM MTCS area] have long been in a depleted and degraded state.
-This means that forest resources are scarce to a point that the communities are not able to depend on them for food and other services.
+This means that forest resources are scarce to a point that the communities are not able to depend on nature exclusively for food and other services.
 They now have to find other ways to meet their needs.
-This is reflected in the large number that is salaried or wage earners in Miri City together with others practising subsistence farming activities and the rearing of domestic livestock.
+This is reflected in their subsistence farming activities as well as the rearing of domestic livestock.

 In KUALA BARAM ITP, most of the residual forest areas are now protected as SMZs, namely the seasonally flooded/swampy areas, and the Kejaman Communal Forest.
-The latter is outside the MTCS and furthermore is the responsibility of the community.
-The very limited forest resources in the MTCS area are restricted to these wetland SMZs where extractive activities are more or less non-damaging, e.g. collecting firewood, honey, wild vegetables and meat, etc. The felling of any tree within an SMZ is prohibited (unless it is an exotic).
+The very limited forest resources are restricted to these areas, where extractive activities are more or less non-damaging, e.g. collecting firewood, honey, wild vegetables and meat, etc. The felling of any tree within an SMZ is prohibited (unless it is an exotic).